Cymbalta Withdrawal Has Severe Consequences and Side Effects

 The most common withdrawal symptoms associated with Cymbalta were:

 - Paresthesia (electric shock sensations in the brain or “brain zaps”)

-In spite of knowing about these side effects, Lilly overplayed the efficacy (effectiveness) of Cymbalta.
-Seeking to capture a greater segment of the antidepressant market, in 2005, Lilly initiated the direct-to-consumer marketing campaign: “Depression hurts.
+In spite of knowing about these side effects, Lilly overplayed the efficacy of Cymbalta.
+Seeking to capture a greater segment of the antidepressant market in 2005, Lilly initiated a direct-to-consumer marketing campaign with the tagline: “Depression hurts.
 Cymbalta can help.”
-Cymbalta advertisements bearing this slogan appeared ubiquitously on television, in print and on the internet.
-Lilly’s advertising campaign made it appear that Cymbalta not only treated depression but that it also treated physical pain associated with depression.
+Cymbalta advertisements bearing this slogan appeared ubiquitously on television, in print, and on the internet.
+Lilly’s advertising campaign made it appear that Cymbalta not only treated depression, but that it also treated physical pain associated with depression.

-Scientists reviewing the Cymbalta data have concluded that Lilly’s claims are misleading.
+Scientists who reviewed the Cymbalta data have since concluded that Lilly’s claims were misleading.
 For example, in a 2008 article published in Psychotherapy and Psychosomatics, the author concluded that “the marketing of duloxetine as an antidepressant with analgesic properties for people with depression does not appear to be adequately supported.”

 The ISMP report continued: “[W]e identified a serious breakdown at both the FDA and the manufacturer, Eli Lilly and Company, in providing adequate warnings and instructions about how to manage this common adverse effect.”
 Additionally, the FDA-approved patient guide for Cymbalta was found to be “materially deficient,” giving no hint of the persistence or severity of symptoms.